addiscent/vagrant-docker-aws/README.md

       $ docker --version
           Docker version 17.03.1-ce, build c6d412e

+      $ docker-compose --version
+          docker-compose version 1.11.2, build dfed245

       $ aws --version
           aws-cli/1.11.68 Python/3.5.2

-Note that the provisioning script in the _Vagrantfile_ always attempts to install the most recent release of _Docker_ and _AWS CLI_, so the version numbers you see may be newer than those listed above.
+Note that the provisioning script in the _Vagrantfile_ always attempts to install the most recent release of _Docker_ suite and _AWS CLI_, so the version numbers you see may be newer than those listed above.

 You may need to know the following credentials for some admin activities in this _vagrantbox_ :